scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 well, for both budget purposes and to get more soylent in so I can see if it has any positive effects.

+### Day 40

+Trimmed out my breakfast beverage, so just had soylent today besides going to a movie.
+Feeling good.

+### Day 41

+Soylent for lunch today, no drink again during breakfast so that's good.
+And then I played trivia with people so ended up eating out instead of having soylent for dinner.

+### Day 42

+Breakfast sandwich again, no beverage though.
+Then soylent for lunch and I ate out with a friend again since we both had hard days.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/